jupyter/docker-stacks/docs/using/recipes.md

 ## Add a custom conda environment and Jupyter kernel

 The default version of Python that ships with the image may not be the version you want.
-The instructions below permit to add a conda environment with a different Python version and make it accessible to Jupyter.
+The instructions below permit adding a conda environment with a different Python version and making it accessible to Jupyter.

 ```dockerfile
 # Choose your desired base image